Learning that Someone You Love Has Cancer

 When someone you love is diagnosed with cancer, you might struggle with how to respond.
 Even if you’ve known that cancer was a possibility, hearing the news can be a punch in the gut.
 Shock and sorrow are natural first reactions.
 And the closer you are, the harder the news can hit you.
 You may literally feel their pain.

 While you may be overwhelmed with emotion, it’s important to remember that this is not about you.
-It’s about the person with cancer, who in this moment and in all the moments to follow, needs support from you.
+It’s about the person with cancer, who in this moment and in all those to follow, needs support from you.
 You have an important role to play, and it starts now.

 One of the best things you can do is give the person you love a chance to talk.
 Listen with your ears and your heart.
 This means sitting quietly and focusing on what they’re saying, rather than thinking about what you’re going to say next.
 Hear them out.
 Look in their eyes.
 Be present.
 Give them time to say everything they want to say.
 Talking helps them process and you learn.